This site sponsored by

 Initially trading as Seaman and Hornsby, when Seaman retired in 1828 the firm became Richard Hornsby and Sons.
 Hornsby continued to invent and improve farm machinery.
 Initially making ploughs and seed drills, by 1840, the workshop was also making steam engines.
 These were used for traction engines in the 1850s.
 'Tractors' had arrived!

-After Hornsby's death in 1864, his firm built the first working (experimental) engine in 1892.
+After Hornsby's death in 1864, his firm built its first working (experimental) internal combustion engine in 1892.
 The company was a pioneer in the manufacture of the oil ('diesel') engine developed by Herbert Akroyd Stuart; it was sold under the Hornsby-Akroyd name.
 Operating on the same principles as the engines developed subsequently by Rudolf Diesel (1858–1913), Ruston and Hornsby were selling their engines eight years before Rudolf Diesel was able to develop a saleable product.
 Reportedly staff at Hornsby were very offended if their engines were referred to as 'Diesel engines'.
 Understandably.

 In 1905 the company developed an early track system for agricultural vehicles, although before it took off for farming it had revolutionised land warfare.
 After the end of the First World War the patent was sold to Holt & Co. in America, who later became Caterpillar Inc.